 Being the only sizeable metropolis in the country, Helsinki is dependent on other parts of Finland for much of its food.
 But this does not take away from the sheer quality of fresh Finnish produce that underlines Nordic cuisine.
 The chefs working in the nation’s capital accept only the very best that Finland has to offer, creating exquisite dishes that highlight the unique flavours of each radically different season.
 These local offerings are easy to find in participating HelsinkiMenu restaurants – check out the bestseller at the restaurant Nokka, for example!

 Just as local residents are discovering “sack farming”, a new form of urban agriculture, many restaurants also have their own designated farmers.
 Together they decide what to plant, resulting in harvests that are ready to be used as delicious fresh ingredients and dishes in themselves.
-The hit product of the restaurant Ask in its first autumn in business was a root vegetable carpaccio made from rutabaga and turnip grown locally in Muijalanniitty.
+The hit product of the restaurant Ask, which was just awarded a Michelin star, was a root vegetable carpaccio made from rutabaga and turnip grown locally in Muijalanniitty.
 The restaurant’s chef Filip Langhoff also serves an incredible turnip-rooted celery marinated in lavender sauce.

 During the growing season the organic restaurant Chef & Sommelier prefers locally grown produce over certified ingredients.
-The chef’s very own candy shop is the local farm school in Kumpula, where he personally picks the very best ingredients each day.
+Sasu Laukkonen, who along with Langhoff was awarded a Michelin star in 2014, has his very own candy shop in the form of the local farm school in Kumpula in the heart of Helsinki, where he personally picks the very best ingredients each day.
 Some of his produce even comes from his own farm in Gumbostrand in neighbouring Sipoo.

 Simple ingredients, genuine flavours